Indiana Recovery Council

 What is the Indiana Recovery Council?

-The Recovery Council, formerly known as the Consumer Council, is comprised of 16 individuals that support the goal of a recovery-oriented, person centered service delivery system in Indiana.
+The Recovery Council is comprised of 16 individuals that support the goal of a recovery-oriented, person-centered service delivery system in Indiana.

 What does the Indiana Recovery Council do?

-Established in 2004, the IRC acts in an advisory capacity to the DMHA and the DMHA Mental Health & Addiction Planning & Advisory Council on matters pertaining to the mental health and addiction needs of Indiana residents.
+Established in 2004, the IRC acts in an advisory capacity to the DMHA and the DMHA Mental Health & Addiction Planning & Advisory Council (to matters pertaining to Indiana residents affected by mental health and addiction issues.)

 Recovery Council accomplishments

 - 2005 – “Recovery in Mental Health” white paper written to promote recovery language in public mental health system.

 - 2007 – “Stigma & Discrimination in Mental Health & Addiction” white paper written

 - 2010 – The division awarded the council a $50,000 grant to implement a billboard public awareness campaign in central Indiana with the message that “Mental health . . . not mental illness is possible.”
 Click the following linke to view the billboards: